Content Quality in 2026: Everything You Need to Know for SEO

 It's important to understand that while there is some overlap here, these concepts are best treated as discrete.
 If you're writing content to serve users with informational intent, you shouldn't pack it full of transactional language.

-The better you serve user intent, the more helpful your content will be seen to be.
+The better you serve search intent, the more helpful your content will be seen to be.

-E-E-A-T guidelines have been around for a long time, but they’re still incredibly relevant.
-Don’t forget to craft all your content with these guidelines in mind.
+E-E-A-T guidelines have been around for a long time, but they're still incredibly relevant.
+E-E-A-T stands for experience, expertise, authoritativeness, and trustworthiness.
+You may also see it written as expertise authoritativeness and trustworthiness, with experience added as the extra “E.” Either way, the idea is that strong content should show real understanding, credible knowledge, and honest guidance.
+Don't forget to craft all your content with these guidelines in mind.

 - Experience.
 Experience is all about demonstrating the knowledge and history of the author.
 It's about using personal and professional experiences to make your content more informative, more relatable, and more helpful.